 Finally it became clear that Southern California would be home.
 I subconsciously invested all my linguistic faculty in mastering Southern California speech; the dude’s and right on’s and the ‘no worries, it’s cool bro.’
 I knew the language, I felt part of the community.

-Later, in college, there was a divorce between the language we used at the beach and that of the classroom.
+Later in college, there was a divorce between the language we used at the beach and that of the classroom.
 The same guys who spoke of ‘chasing tail’ and ‘cold chilling’ became lost in a magical trance of post-modernism and deconstructionism and who knows how many other isms.

 One vocabulary sought acceptance and assimilation; the other, an authoritativeness over issues we still failed to grasp completely.
 At some point I realized that I was tired of both types of imitation.
 I wanted to speak my own speech, rooted in my own identity.
-A style of speech liberated from geography, but also from the presumptuous neologisms of the ivory tower.
+A style of speech liberated from geography, but also from the pretentious neologisms of the ivory tower.
 Around the same time I began to travel more and spend ever less time in the United States.
 At some point I developed my own way of speaking, in which I feel equally at ease in South Africa, India, Kenya, England or the United States.
 People frequently ask me where I am from.
 “But you don’t sound American,” they say.
 Even in my own country, I am told that there is something about my accent that they just can’t place.

 I am comfortable with the way I speak English, the way I express myself, the way I am understood.
 What is interpreted as an American accent is often measured in tone, volume, and swagger.
 I take pride if those characteristics don’t apply to my own style of speaking.
 In fact, if true, it probably comes from years of effort and practice.